skinos7/tiger7/project/ifname/wan.md

 }
 ```

-Examples, show the WAN all configure
+Examples, show the first WAN all configure
 ```shell
 ifname@wan
 {